Oil loses ground on pessimism over U.S.-China trade talks

 U.S. and Chinese negotiators meet this week for the first time since trade talks broke down in May, but expectations are low after President Donald Trump said China might not want to sign a trade deal until after the 2020 U.S. election.

+“On the trade front, expectations may be low ahead of renewed Sino-U.S. talks but any positive echoes this week will lift market sentiment,” said Harry Tchilinguirian, global oil strategist at BNP.

+(GRAPHIC - Trade tensions boost U.S. rate-cut expectations png: tmsnrt.rs/2KdE2by)

-Traders and investors are also focused on meetings of major central banks - including the U.S. Federal Reserve, which is expected to lower interest rates.
+Apart from U.S.-China talks, traders and investors are also keeping a close eye this week on the prospect of interest rate cut by the U.S. Federal Reserve.

-(Graphic: Trade tensions boost U.S. rate-cut expectations - tmsnrt.rs/2KdE2by)
+U.S. central bankers are expected to lower borrowing costs this week for the first time since the depths of the financial crisis more than a decade ago.

 Crude prices were still supported by supply risk as tensions remain high around the Strait of Hormuz, the world’s most important oil passageway.